josevarghese80/take-home-exercise/README.md

     - politics
     - religion
     - self-harm
- - The Guardrail should be invoked by the lambda function before sending prompts to claude
+ - The Guardrail should be invoked by the lambda function before sending prompts to LLM
  - if the guardrail has Prompt attacks enabled (Enable to detect and block user inputs attempting to override system instructions.), to avoid misclassifying system prompts as a prompt attack and ensure that the filters are selectively applied to user inputs, use input tagging.<br/>

- - Configure bedrock with the LLM model of your choice.
-List of supported models can be round at [https://docs.aws.amazon.com/bedrock/latest/userguide/models-supported.html] .Note the model id for the model of your choice.ClaudeModelId
+ - Configure bedrock with the LLM model **Titan Text G1 - Premier** with Model ID **amazon.titan-text-premier-v1:0**.
+List of supported models can be round at [https://docs.aws.amazon.com/bedrock/latest/userguide/models-supported.html] .Note Lambds code to access the LLM varies by Model selected.
+This lambda code is designed to work with **amazon.titan-text-premier-v1:0**.
  - All the lambdas use NodeJs 18 with AWS SDK v3

+  **Manual SSM Params for lex - Do this before stack deployment** Go to AWS Services -> System Manager -> Parameter Store and create two parameters
+    * /persona/lex/LexBotAlias - Add a dummy Alias ID
+    * /persona/lex/LexBotID - Add a dummy Bot ID

-## CloudFormation Deployment Order (Hybrid Modularization for stacks )
+## CloudFormation Deployment Order - Follow this order so the cross stack parameters are generated as required

 1. iam-stack.yaml